stefanpejcic/OpenPanel/documentation/docs/admin/users/openpanel.md

 # OpenPanel Users

-OpenPanel currently has only a single user role named **User** that can only manage their docker container and inherits settings specified by the Admin user.
+OpenPanel has a single user role named **User** that can only manage their docker container and inherits settings specified by the Admin user.

 ## List Users